iterami/Docs.htm/common/guides/json.md

   // Optional.
 Maxiumum downward terminal velocity.
   // Only affects entities with "gravity" property true.
   "gravity-max": -0.05,

   // Optional.
+Jump height multiplier that affects all characters.
+  "jump-multiplier": 1,

+  // Optional.
 Array of groups to create.
   // Do not include automatically created groups, such as "skybox".